crpietschmann/portfolio/_imports/_posts/2015-06-06-how-i-passed-the-70-532-developing-microsoft-azure-solutions-certification-exam.markdown

 Now that I've passed the exam, I thought I'd share what I used so you too can become a certified Azure developer!

-<em>UPDATE: November 2016, the <a href="https://buildazure.com/2016/11/06/azure-developer-exam-70-532-gets-arm-refresh/" target="_blank">70-532 Developing Microsoft Azure Solutions exam is getting a big update</a> to include Azure Resource Manager (ARM) coverage as well as Azure Functions, DocumentDB, Logic Apps, and many more newer Azure features and services.
-This is a major refresh, so you'll want to go <a href="https://buildazure.com/2016/11/06/azure-developer-exam-70-532-gets-arm-refresh/" target="_blank">check out the latest list of exam objectives</a> to make sure you're studying the right stuff.</em>
+*UPDATE: November 2016, the <a href="https://buildazure.com/2016/11/06/azure-developer-exam-70-532-gets-arm-refresh/" target="_blank">70-532 Developing Microsoft Azure Solutions exam is getting a big update</a> to include Azure Resource Manager (ARM) coverage as well as Azure Functions, DocumentDB, Logic Apps, and many more newer Azure features and services.
+This is a major refresh, so you'll want to go <a href="https://buildazure.com/2016/11/06/azure-developer-exam-70-532-gets-arm-refresh/" target="_blank">check out the latest list of exam objectives</a> to make sure you're studying the right stuff.*
 <h3>Exam Target Audience</h3>

 The 70-532 Developing Microsoft Azure Solutions exam is targeted towards a **Developer** audience.
 If you're an experienced .NET developer, then you'll likely have an easier time preparing for this exam.
 As a result, the exam will assume you are proficient with development tools, techniques and have experience developing scalable and resilient solutions.